JetBrains/teamcity-sdk-docs/topics/controlled-ui-plugins.md

 }
 ```

-The code is almost the same to the [basic plugin v.1](basic-ui-plugins.md#Version+1.+Simple+plugin).
+The code is almost similar to the [basic plugin v.1](basic-ui-plugins.md#Version+1.+Simple+plugin).
 We've only explicitly added the JS file `controlled-plugin-core.js` with the following content:

 ```jsp